Blend: A Unified Data Discovery System: Operators

 \subsection{Seeker operators}

-A seeker receives a set of columns, $Q$, as the input and leverages a specified relevance metric to rank the tables in the data lake and returns the top-$K$ most relevant tables as the output. $K$ is a parameter that is passed to all seekers by the user.
+A seeker receives a set of columns, $Q$, as the input and returns the top-$k$ most relevant tables. $k$ is a user-defined parameter.
+We propose four seekers: \textit{single-column}, \textit{keyword}, \textit{multi-column}, and \textit{correlation} seekers.

-We propose four different seekers that cover the most common high-level discovery operations join, union, and correlation search: \textit{single-column overlap} seeker, \textit{keyword overlap} seeker, \textit{multi-column overlap} seeker, and \textit{correlation} seeker.
-Note that, \system allows the users to define further operators according to their discovery needs, for example, a seeker that finds columns where the majority of values map to the same knowledge-base class to support a semantic union~\cite{DBLP:journals/pvldb/NargesianZPM18}.

-Note that the implementations introduced in this section concern only individual seekers.
-To execute a combination of operators one needs to optimize these seekers in the context of the user-defined discovery operations (Section~\ref{sub:optimization}).